-Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
-However, with Sylvan’s study skills program in the New York region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
-These skills can make a lasting impact in the classroom, in college and in future careers.
-Get to know how our expert tutors in the New York region can help your son or daughter accomplish goals and take on any workload confidently.
+Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+Fortunately, our study skills program in the New York region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
+Specially developed for students in grades 4-12, our study skills program focuses on equipping students with important critical thinking skills and valuable time management, organization and strategic planning abilities.
+These skills can help set your child up for success in school, in college and in future careers.
+Find out how our tutoring experts in the New York region can help your son or daughter achieve goals and conquer any workload.

 We Can Help With All Kinds of Study Skills, Including: